 The Difference Between Marijuana and Hemp

 Marijuana and Hemp are both species of cannabis but have very different chemical composition and affect people in distinctly different ways.
-Back in the 1960s, marijuana was popularized due to its psychedelic effects and medicinal potential.
-Now millions of Americans utilize it, although it is illegal throughout most of the country.
+Back in the 1960s, marijuana was popularized due to its psychedelic effects and medicinal potential.** Now millions of Americans utilize it.

 Hemp is not at all psychoactive.
 In fact, industrial hemp is legally required to contain 0.3% THC or less.
 This renders the plant completely non-psychoactive.
 One of the reasons people love CBD so much is because it allows them to enjoy the benefits of cannabinoids without dealing with any pesky side effects.